uniprank/ngx-scrollspy/library/ngx-scrollspy/README.md

 #### Spy any element scroll

 Use `ScrollSpyElementDirective` to spy on any element.
 You must give an unique id to each instance.
-This unique id is called elementId and you need this elementId to connect your `ScrollSpyItemDirective` or your `ScrollSpyDirective`.
+This unique id is called elementID and you need this elementID to connect your `ScrollSpyItemDirective` or your `ScrollSpyDirective`.

 ```js
 import { NgModule, Component, Injectable, AfterViewInit } from '@angular/core';